mkbui/EfiensCTF-Writeup/round2/README.md

   //... complicated operations
 ```

-The program first takes our input string as `local_90`, and first check if the length of it is equal to `0x24 = 36` or not.
-Then runs the exact password check of our input string.
-First, it will use `piVar13` and `piVar14` to initialize the upper half of the 72-element array `aiStack432` with the data from `.data`.
+The program first takes our input string as `local_90`, and checks if the length of it is equal to `0x24 = 36` or not.
+The next procedure initializes the upper half of the 72-element array `aiStack432` with the data from `.data`.
 Previously, I was stuck at this point since I do not really know how you can determine this data.
 The solution is actually really simple - in Ghidra, you can click on the piece of variable `&.data` and will be redirected to the allocation of its elements in the program memory.

 ![lock2](./img/lock2.png)

 As seen from the user view, the data located in `.data` were initialized and aligned by 4 in the memory, starting from `00405020`.
-The array from `.data` will thus be a series of hex integer `[08, 1C, 0D, 1D, 21, ...]` spanning a total of 36 distinct elements from 0 to 35.
-Thus, we can populate the upper half of `aiStack432`, which is essential in checking the passoword later on - which is the next loop.
+The array from `.data` will thus be a series of hex integer `[08, 1C, 0D, 1D, 21, ...]` spanning a total of 36 distinct elements in range [0, 35].
+Thus, we can populate the upper half of `aiStack432`, which is essential in checking the password in the next loop.

-In this loop, the program will populate the lower half of `aiStack432`, from index 0 to index 35, with a certain characters from of supplied input string `local_90`.
+In this loop, the program will populate the lower half of `aiStack432`, from index 0 to index 35, with a certain characters from our supplied input string `local_90`.
 The index of each character is determined by the respective data located in the upper half of `aiStack432` - hence, we can see that `.data` serves as a kind of permutation parameter for our input.
-After this operation is completed, the input string will be rearranged according to the respective index denoted in the program `.data`.
+After this operation is completed, the input string will be permutated according to the respective index denoted in the program `.data`.

 Moving on to the third operation, it is visible that a new array `aiStack468` is initialized from the lower half of `aiStack432`.
-From the code, we can intepret the operation as a reverse concatenation of each 4-consecutive-element block from `aiStack432` to form a new 4-byte hex integer in `aiStack468` (for example, a block of [0x01, 0x02, 0x03, 0x04] will become [0x04030201] in the new array).
-Finally, the new 9-element array will be compared to each of the 9 elements initialized from the base address of `local_1f8`.
+From the code, we can interpret the operation as a reverse concatenation of each 4-consecutive-element block from `aiStack432` to form a new 4-byte hex integer in `aiStack468` (for example, a block of [0x01, 0x02, 0x03, 0x04] will become [0x04030201] in the new array).
+Finally, this new 9-element array will be compared to each of the 9 elements initialized from the base address of `local_1f8`.
 If all of them match, the password passes the check and the program prints `Correct`.
 Else, we are encouraged to try harder next time (a classic hint from CTF challenges).
 Either way, the process exits right after so there is indeed no need of checking the latter operations at all.

 With full knowledge of how the password checking procedure works, we compile a simple script to reverse the flow and retreat the intended password, which also turns out to be the flag.